reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 The `ArithmeticOperation` interface defines a single method, `operate()`, that takes two integers and returns an integer result.
 The use of this annotation documents that the interface is functional.

-With this functional interface, we can create different arithmetic operations, like addition, subtraction, multiplication, and division, using lambda expressions.
+With this functional interface, we create different arithmetic operations, like addition, subtraction, multiplication, and division, using lambda expressions.

 Let's build a basic calculator with this setup: